-Teen Discovery seeks to empower adolescents and youth ages 10 – 18, through the Allegheny County Department of Human Services model.
+Teen Discovery seeks to empower adolescents and youth ages 10 – 18, through the Allegheny County Department of Human Services youth and family engagement model.

 Click here for more information on the Teen Discovery program.